 Campbell stated that Non GAAP measures are reported with extensions in the XBRL files (Non GAAP elements are not included in the US GAAP taxonomy).
 There should be standardization for these elements, as many analysts use this data.
 DQC would like to have a discussion with SEC staff on what to do in this area (potentially develop extensions for Non GAAP measures).

-Iza commented that the IFRS has a technical working group addressing the topic of Non GAAP measures and a public exposure draft on this topic is currently out for review.
-There is no intention to include these elements within the taxonomy, but there are plans to provide principles to explain what the elements mean (e.g., explanations and reconciliations).
-IFRS standards do not have any guidance about disclosing Non GAAP information, there may be confusion about how to tag the information.
+Iza commented that the IASB is currently addressing the topic of Non-GAAP measures in a project related to the disclosure of information in the Primary Financial Statements.
+Those proposals include for example, disclosing additional explanation of non-GAAP information and reconciliation with GAAP information.
+The staff have analysed the implications of the proposals for the IFRS Taxonomy with the external group of experts of the IFRS Taxonomy Consultative Group at their public meetings in June 2019 and January 2020.

 Glad stated that the investor community is interested in the reconciliation between GAAP and Non GAAP measures.
 It is important to be able standardize in a way that the information is accurately and consistently reported.